panpanini/mutation-testing/PITCHME.md

 Note:
+3 mutations, 5 minutes, 15 minutes

+code coverage, restrict test runs

 So, for our short snippet of code, we already have 3 mutations that we need to run the test suite against.
-If our test suite takes 5 minutes per run which is a pretty conservative estimate, then with just these 4 mutations we already have to spend 15 minutes testing these mutations, which isn't really realistic.
+If our test suite takes 5 minutes per run which is a pretty conservative estimate, then with just these 3 mutations we already have to spend 15 minutes testing these mutations, which isn't really realistic.

 instead, if we use code coverage to find out which tests are actually calling this section of code, we can restrict our test runs to only those specific tests, which greatly reduces the number of tests we have to run, and so also reduces the time spent testing mutations to a more reasonable level.